Will Changes to Trucking Regulations Save Lives?

 What is the SMS?

 Through data collected from crash statistics and inspections, the FMCSA targets specific trucking companies it deems most in need of intervention.
 Using available information from safety inspections and crash data, the SMS keeps an eye on certain companies, evaluating whether the company is coming into compliance with safety standards.
-The SMS is designed to take note of what causes trucking crashes. and help identify the industry's worst offenders.
+The SMS is designed to take note of what causes truck crashes. and help identify the industry's worst offenders.

 The FMCSA took the issue of safety to the public, asking stakeholders and others for suggestions on the changes that needed to be made in order to make commercial vehicles safer.
 Members of the industry, law enforcement and others reviewed the 11 changes adding comments and input over a period of four months.
 The changes to the existing SMS policy include the information provided to the SMS.
 Including: